aowen87/cvgTools/README.md

  For starters, each command requires the following arguments:

- * --input/_type: the type of input file.
+ * --input\_type: the type of input file.
 Acceptable types are bed files, denoted as "b", and bed [coverage files](#bc_files), denoted as "c".
  * --input: the path to the actual input file.